MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/macros-and-global-functions-for-ole-db-consumer-templates.md

 #### <a name="parameters"></a>Parametri

 *variable*<br/>
-[in] La variabile da associare alla colonna del segnalibro.
+in Variabile da associare alla colonna del segnalibro.

 #### <a name="example"></a>Esempio